CodingAvenue/codestop-course-php-oop/content/ObjectsAndReferences/ObjectsAndReferences.objectives.md

  - Identify how object and variable references are controlled in memory.

- - Create a variable that references to another variable in a program.
+ - Create a variable that references another variable in a program.

  - Identify and correct errors in passing a certain object by reference.